drBenway/pixi-vn-wiki/start/make-visual-novel.md

 }
 ```

-## Add a background and character images
+## Add background and character images

 Now it's time to think about the visual part too.
 We will add the background and the characters to the visual novel.